leziony/GHNMiddle/README.md

 # GHNMiddle, a program to help with handling aircraft
-Currently in production, basic funtions are mostly done.
+Currently in production, basic funtions are done.
+Focus is now on DB funcions